Ziapelta: Skull

-The skull has a length of about forty-four centimetres.
-It has no constriction in front of the eye sockets and its widest point is formed by the squamosal horns on the top rear corners.
+The skull has no constriction in front of the eye sockets and its widest point is formed by the squamosal horns on the top rear corners.
 The skull is rather flat and this is only to a small degree caused by compression of the fossil.
 The antorbital portion of the skull was lightly convex, and the premaxillae were broad and square, and covered in a rather flat cranial ornamentation.
 The nasal vestibules are oriented towards the front and shaped like flat ovals.
 The central caputegulae of the snout is exceptionally large, covering about half of the snout width whereas in other species possessing such a structure this is at most 40%.
 It is also triangular instead of hexagonal, which is the usual shape.
 Behind this central plate rows of smaller caputegulae run backwards; they have a diameter of about three centimetres each and are rectangular, pentagonal or hexagonal.
 The maxillae, the upper jaws, were 11.9 cm long and contained about eighteen small teeth on each side.
 The outside of the maxilla was covered by a large loreal osteoderm, overlapping the snout edge.
 A large lacrimal plate is present behind it.
 The rim above the eye socket has two osteoderms, each forming a separate peak as with Asian ankylosaurids.
 The rear edge of the skull is ornamented by small osteoderms, oriented somewhat to the midline and gradually increasing in size towards the outside of the skull.
 The squamosal horns on the back corners of the skull were very high, thick and forward-curving.
 The shape of the cheek horns is unknown because of damage inflicted during the fossilisation process.